MattDrennan/501-troop-tracker/README.md

  * rankReserve: An image file that will show on troopers profiles of this squad (Reserve Members)
  * rankRetired: An image file that will show on troopers profiles of this squad (Inactive Retired Members)
- * eventForum: The forum ID in Xenforo that corresponds to the event forum for this squad */
+ * eventForum: The forum ID in Xenforo that corresponds to the event forum for this squad
+ * userGroup: The Xenforo user group ID assigned to this squad */